Power Packed Foods to Energise

 With our busy lives sustained energy levels are crucial.
 The choice of what you eat plays a pivotal role; It is better to eat foods to boost your energy, and help keep your blood sugar levels steady.
 This means combining foods like whole grains (which have a low glycemic index), protein, and healthy fats in your meals.
 This combination ensures a gradual and lasting release of energy, avoiding the pitfalls of sugar crashes.
 The key is to eat foods that can optimise your daily energy levels.

 While a cheeseburger and fries might be comforting whilst you’re eating it, its nutritional value is low.
-Highly processed foods, such as some packaged or canned foods, candy, boxed meals, and precooked meats are typically full of preservatives, additives, sodium, trans fat, and artificial ingredients that may slow you down.
+Highly processed foods, such as some packaged or canned foods, candy, boxed meals, and precooked meats, are typically full of preservatives, additives, sodium, trans fat, and artificial ingredients that may slow you down.
 Unlike processed foods that may be stripped of nutrients for a longer shelf life, fresh foods typically contain higher nutrients.
-Eating in-season fruits and vegetables, such as Bell Peppers, Courgette [zucchini], Aubergine [ eggplant], Tomatoes, Cucumbers and Berries, to name a few, are foods to boost your energy.

 Mixed Nuts on a table

-Walnuts, are low in sugar, high in fibre, and heart-healthy fats.
+Walnuts are low in sugar, high in fibre, and packed with heart-healthy fats.
 Their plant protein boosts vitality, and the naturally sweet flavour makes them an ideal snack.
-Overall, walnuts are a nutritional powerhouse.
+Overall, walnuts are a nutritional powerhouse that deserves a place in every energy-conscious kitchen.

 Seeds pack a powerful punch when it comes to boosting energy levels.
 Rich in essential nutrients like protein, healthy fats, and fibre, seeds provide a sustained release of energy, keeping you fuelled throughout the day.
 Additionally, they contain vitamins and minerals, such as iron and magnesium, which play crucial roles in energy metabolism.
 You can sprinkle them on yogurt, blend them into smoothies, or enjoy them alone as snacks.